-Personal contacts include senior colleagues and leadership and program officials throughout the Bureau or Department, counterparts and employees within the immediate Office and other offices throughout the Bureau, as well as other Federal agencies.
+Personal contacts include counterparts and employees within the immediate Office and other offices throughout the Bureau, as well as other federal agencies.
 Contacts also include representatives from other local, state, tribal governments, water districts and commissions and from industry such as architecture and engineering firms, mine operators, manufacturers' representatives, and contractors.
 Contacts may also include peers from colleges and universities and professional organizations, as well as public stakeholders.
-Contacts are for the purpose of advising senior colleagues/officials, consulting with stakeholders, obtaining, clarifying, and exchanging information and data as part of engineering activities, as well as exchanging professional expertise and experience; planning, coordinating, and advising on work efforts; and leading, guiding, and/or participating on teams.
+Contacts are for the purpose of obtaining, clarifying, and exchanging information and data as part of engineering activities, as well as exchanging professional expertise and experience; planning, coordinating, and advising on work efforts; and leading, guiding, and/or participating on teams.
 Requires collaboration skill and skill in dealing with individuals with differing views.